Family Medicine Residency

 Third yearResidents will spend between one and six half-days per week in their continuity clinic.

-All residents will rotate through the nursing home.
-In each class, there will be three residents who will have a clinic at the Corewell Health Butterworth Hospital (part of Corewell Health Grand Rapids Hospitals) clinic and three residents who will have their clinic at the Corewell Health Greenville Hospital clinic.
+Residents will rotate through the nursing home.
+In each class, there will be three residents who will have a clinic at the Corewell Health Butterworth Hospital (part of Corewell Health Grand Rapids Hospitals) clinic and three residents will have their clinic at the Corewell Health Greenville Hospital clinic.

 We strive to make every resident and faculty member at Corewell Health feel valued and respected.
-We are committed to fostering and advancing inclusion and diversity in our workforce, workplace, leadership, faculty, and programs.
+We are committed to fostering inclusion unity and belonging and celebrating diversity in our workforce, workplace, leadership, faculty, and programs.
 We believe in equity for everyone.

 The Grand Rapids clinic serves a racially diverse group of patients: 45% White/Caucasian with 14% of these patients identifying as Hispanic, 32 % Black/African American, 9% Mixed race, 3% Asian, 1% Native American/Alaska Native.
 We work with the Kent County Health Department to be a primary care clinic for many of the refugee patients in Grand Rapids.
 Our clinic uses the most translation services within our health system to communicate with our patients in over thirty languages including Spanish, Kinyarwanda, Swahili, Burmese, Arabic, Dari, Tigrinya, and Karen.